retroryan/SparkAtScale/KAFKA_SETUP.md

 For load testing kafka can quickly run out of disk space.
 Modify the server config to delete messages in config/server.properties

 log.retention.minutes=30

 log.cleanup.policy=delete

 log.cleaner.enable=true

+Also the log can be stored on a separate disk if needed: log.dirs=/media/Kafka-Drive/kafka-log

 #On your local machine / laptop run jconsole to monitor kafka.
 Enter the IP and Port from above